-In addition to our work in Northern Iraq, Lemon Tree Trust is actively engaged with projects and partners in the following regions:
+In addition to our work in the Kurdistan Region of Iraq, the Lemon Tree Trust is actively engaged with projects and partners in the following regions:

 Lemon Tree Trust’s sister organisation, Citizen D, first began to undertake urban agriculture projects in Dallas, Texas in 2014.
 One of the key obstacles we found was a lack of accessible spatial data that could help us locate suitable land for growing food.
 In response, we began to map the city by looking for vacant lots, open green space, rooftops, and disused indoor space.
 We began this process in Vickery Meadow, an under-resourced neighbourhood in central Dallas, which is home to a significant proportion of the city’s resettled refugee population.
 Our work in Dallas continues to expand by incorporating additional layers into our mapping efforts including neighbourhood demographics and land ownership.
 Additionally, we have started a one-acre urban farm in East Dallas, and maintain 3 separate community gardens throughout the city that support under-resourced communities